passionmuse16/passionmuse16/README.md

 ## 👍 About Me

-Highly skilled Software Developer with a strong background in developing complex web applications using modern technologies such as React, Node.js, and SQL.
+Highly skilled Software Developer with a strong background in developing complex Web & AI applications using modern technologies such as TypeScript, JavaScript (ES6+), React, Node.js and cloud-native architectures (AWS, Docker, Kafka).
 Over the past 9 years, dedicated to staying current with emerging trends and technologies to drive innovation and continuously improve development processes.
 Proficient in both front-end and back-end development and passionate about creating responsive, user-friendly designs that meet business needs.
 Excellent communication skills and ability to collaborate with cross-functional teams to deliver high-quality results.

 Feel free to check out my projects to see in action!